 Since ‘cardiovascular’ by definition includes the heart they don’t need to say ‘heart and other cardiovascular diseases’.
 They could just say strokes and heart attacks, or diseases of the heart and blood vessels.

 Then, since they presumably don’t mean unfeasible actions, ‘feasible’ is redundant.
 By the way, what’s the difference between actions and measures?
-And if they talk about ‘including governments and the public’, since governments and the public comprise pretty well everybody, whom else do they have in mind who might be included among the key audiences?
+And if they talk about ‘including governments and the public’ in the key audiences, since governments and the public comprise pretty well everybody, who else might be included in the key audiences?

 Noble goals